jpjahner/sparseillustrateeval/README.md

 This repo stores code and output for a manuscript project related to understanding the limits to statistical learning in the life sciences

-Interpretable and predictive models to harness the life science data revolution
+Interpretable and predictive models based on high-dimensional data in ecology and evolution